Baltimore Ravens

 The Baltimore Ravens are a professional American football team based in Baltimore.
 The Ravens compete in the National Football League (NFL) as a member of the American Football Conference (AFC) North division.
 The team plays its home games at M&T Bank Stadium and is headquartered in Owings Mills, Maryland.

 The Baltimore Ravens were established in 1996 after Art Modell, then owner of the Cleveland Browns, announced plans in 1995 to move the franchise from Cleveland to Baltimore.
 As part of a settlement between the league and the city of Cleveland, Modell was required to leave the Browns' history, team colors, and records in Cleveland for a replacement team and replacement personnel that would resume play in 1999.
 In return, he was allowed to take his own personnel and team to Baltimore, where such personnel would form an expansion team.
-Steve Bisciotti has been the Ravens' majority owner since 2004.
+On March 27, 2000, Modell sold a 49 percent stake in the team to tech investor Steve Bisciotti of Aerotek for $275 million.
+The agreement included an option for Bisciotti to purchase an additional 50 percent for $325 million in 2004, while Modell retained a 1 percent stake until his death in 2012.
+Bisciotti became the Ravens’ majority owner on April 9, 2004, completing a total purchase valued at $600 million.
 In 2023, the franchise was valued at $4.63 billion, the world's 28th-most valuable sports franchise.